-In 2019, a total of 11,507 jobs (in FTEs [full time equivalents]) in St. Joseph County were due to the expenditures made in the tourism and travel industry (Table 1)-an increase of 894 jobs.
-These represent nearly nine percent of all jobs in the county in 2019.
-The 2019 direct expenditures of travelers accounted for 8,357 of these jobs.
+In 2021, a total of 11,777 jobs (in FTEs [full time equivalents]) in St. Joseph County were due to the expenditures made in the tourism and travel industry (Table 1)-an increase of 270 jobs.
+These represent over nine percent of all jobs in the county in 2021.
+The 2021 direct expenditures of travelers accounted for 8,553 of these jobs.

 The employment opportunities were distributed throughout the county.
 A number of the jobs in the community are supported, in part, by tourism.

 Since tourism jobs are dispersed throughout the local economy, they are more difficult to identify than factory jobs.
 This contributes to the misunderstanding of the size and importance of tourism to the local economy.